Trump to rally supporters in New Hampshire next month

 Trump’s campaign announced an event on Aug.
 15 in Manchester.
 It will come amid a planned, week-long presidential vacation at his private golf course in New Jersey.

-Trump narrowly lost the state and its four Electoral College votes by less than one percent of the 2016 presidential vote.
+Trump narrowly lost the state and its four Electoral College votes by less than 1% in the 2016 presidential vote.
 His success in the state during the Republican primary helped propel him to the GOP nomination.

 Trump has sought to insert himself into the Democratic contest to face him next fall, and the visit will allow him an opportunity to attempt to define his would-be rivals in the early primary state.